lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    Because some control logic errors may only be noticed when used in a closed loop test, for equipment and system controllers, provide also closed loop examples that test the sequence for all modes of operation.
-If the closed loop examples include HVAC models, then put them outside of the ``Buildings.Controls.OBC`` package.
+If the closed loop examples include HVAC models, put them outside of the ``Buildings.Controls.OBC`` package.
    Make sure sequences are tested for all modes of operation, and as applicable, for winter, shoulder and summer days.

 #.
 Use full paths to blocks, that is paths that start with ``Buildings.Controls...``.

 #.
 For general rules on validation models see :numref:`sec_val`.
-It is recommended to:
+Preferably,
-      - list all instances of sequences or subsequences being tested at the top of the code text.
+   list the block being tested at the top of the code, and list inputs to the block afterwards.

 #.
-Run the following command to catch some additional warnings such as missing block comments:
+Run the following command to detect various warnings, such as missing comments:

     .. code-block::

-       modelica-json$ node app.js -f Buildings/Controls/OBC/ASHRAE/PrimarySystem/{path to package} -o json -m modelica
+       $ node app.js -f Buildings/Controls/OBC/ASHRAE/PrimarySystem/{path to package} -o json -m cdl

 .. _sec_val: